-Exposure of the Anti-Marxist and Anti-Albanian Schemes of the Yugoslav Leadership Nako Spiru's suicide seriously damaged the Party and further aggravated the tense situation which had been created in the Party leadership.
+Exposure of the Anti-Marxist and Anti-Albanian Schemes of the Yugoslav Leadership had been created in the Party leadership.
 This gave an advantage to the Yugoslav revisionist clique to make use of this event as "a proof of the truth" of its accusations and to undertake a new assault on the line of the CPA, on its unity, and on the Secretary-General.